fabio-gerald/DATA-MANIPULATION-PROJECT-SQL-/README.md

 # DATA MANIPULATION PROJECTS SQL (PORTFOLIO)

-**Overview**
+**Overview:**
-These projects  focuses on the effective management and manipulation of data within a relational database, specifically through the use of Data Manipulation Language (DML).
+-These projects  focuses on the effective management and manipulation of data within a relational database, specifically through the use of Data Manipulation Language (DML).
 The core of this project involves various related tables .
 These tables are integral for managing  information and details, essential for operational efficiency and decision-making. generally speaking relational Database tables are designed to work in tandem, with potential links to other tables;for example, Order and Sales tables to facilitate comprehensive data management in businees enterprises.
 For instance, customer orders can be tracked and managed by linking customer data with product data through an Orders Table.

-**Basic Operations for**
+**Basic Operations:**
-In these projects, the operations that will be most common are delete,update and insert
+-In these projects, the operations that will be most common are delete,update and insert

 **Benefits**
 - **Enhanced Data Management:** Streamlined processes for managing customer and product information.